Portugal ends Golden Visa and bans new Airbnbs

 Written By Lara Silva

-If you're interested in finding out the latest details about the closing of the Golden Visa program and want to take advantage before it ends.
+If you're interested in finding out the latest details about the Golden Visa program and want to take advantage of the new opportunities.
 Signup for a live Q&A webinar with an expert from Holborn Assets that will answer all your questions.
-The event is scheduled for October 27th at 6 PM Lisbon Time.
+The event is scheduled for October 24 at 5 PM Lisbon Time (1 PM EST).
+The live webinar will cover the following:

 New measures to tackle the housing crisis have been announced by the government on Thursday, including the announcement that Portugal will end the controversial Golden Visa scheme.
 In a month, these measures will be sent to parliament and do not yet have an official start date.